Fil-end/Global_Optimization_Lib/README.md

 # Global_Optimization_Lib

-  The `global_optimization` package is a Python library designed for restoration of global optimization algorithms.
+  &emsp;The `global_optimization` package is a Python library designed for restoration of global optimization algorithms.
-  Currently, the io between `ase.Atoms` and `mealpy` project (a library which restores comprehensive global opitimization algorithms)
+  &emsp;Currently, the io between `ase.Atoms` and `mealpy` project (a library which restores comprehensive global optimization
-has been preliminarily added into this project for further research.
+  algorithms) has been preliminarily added into this project for further research.

 ## Currently restored

 ​ `ga`: `src/ga/ga.py`
   `ssw`: `src/ssw/main.py`
   `asop`: `src/asop/asop.py`
   `gwo`: `src/gwo/GWO.py`